githoov/articles/nlp.md

 { "bar": 1, "baz": 1, "foo": 2, "for": 1, "friends": 1, "good": 1, "measure": 1, "my": 1 }
 ```

-We'll need to periodically compute the total number of documents/tweets in the data set, which is used later for our inverse document frequency calculation:
+Third, we'll need to periodically compute the total number of documents or tweets in the data set, which is used later for our inverse document frequency calculation:
 ```sql
 - view: total_documents
   derived_table: